CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 - Run a small test migration.
 - Then run the bulk migration email and drive
 - Delta migration with calendar, contacts

 ---
-### 400 Error: Bad Request.

-400 Bad Request a Google error and is typically caused by data that cannot be imported into Gmail for one of the following reasons:

-- Blocked attachment types which are not allowed in Gmail per https://support.google.com/mail/answer/6590
-- Emails containing virus attachments
-- Emails not conforming to RFC 822 per https://www.ietf.org/rfc/rfc2822.txt

-Example - *Resolve a 400 Errors continued: Invalid sharing request*

-This error can occur for several reasons.
-To determine the limit that has been exceeded, evaluate the reason.
-This error most commonly occurs because:

-- Sharing succeeded, but the notification email was not correctly delivered.
-- The Access Control List (ACL) change is not allowed for this user.
-- The message field indicates the actual error.
--  Sharing succeeded, but the notification email was not correctly delivered

----

-### 403 Error: Insufficient Permissions.

-This error for example is happening on Google Import, indicating that there is an issue with permissions in either for the service account or API Scopes.
-Can you make sure that all the scopes have been added to the service account and that your API's all have been enabled?
-Also, check if you have the Admin SDK API enabled.
-This sometimes causes the issue.
-For reason in the logs for every failure states " “ Not retrying Forbidden[403] error,”

-Not retrying Forbidden[403] error Google.Apis.Requests.RequestError Insufficient Permission [403] Errors [ Message[Insufficient Permission] Location[ - ] Reason[insufficientPermissions] Domain[global]

----
-### 401 Error: Invalid credentials.

-For a 401 That particular error refers to the forwarding setting in a user's mailbox, for example when they are on holiday, to forward their mail to another member of staff.
-The error simply means there has been no forwarding instructions set up on the account.
-It can be ignored, but the way to get rid of it would be to set up account forwarding in the destination.

-- Ensure that the admin user you are using to migrate has logged into Google Workspace at least once
-- Check you have followed all of the steps in the documentation for configuring the source and destination platforms
-- Double check all usernames and password
-- Check that OAuth access is setup and enabled correctly
-- Ensure that the time on the workstation/server that is running the migration tool is correct

----